storybookjs/react-native/MIGRATION.md

 };
 ```

 You remove all "register" import from `addons.js` and place them inside the array.
+You can also safely remove the `/register` suffix from these entries, for a cleaner, more readable configuration.
 If this means `addons.js` is now empty for you, it's safe to remove.

 Next you remove the code that imports/requires all your stories from `config.js`, and change it to a glob-pattern and place that glob in the `stories` array.
 If this means `config.js` is empty, it's safe to remove.